 - Be careful when using a ladder.
 Avoid standing on the top three steps.

-Mehmet Oz, MD, Cardiology, answeredPart of being prepared to cope with falls is avoiding them in the first place.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredPart of being prepared to cope with falls is avoiding them in the first place.
 That means setting up your home to be the perfect fall-free environment.
 Make sure that rooms are well lit, don't use slippery rugs, use shower mats, and avoid having shiny floors (glares can be especially problematic for people with cataracts).
 It's also smart to place enough furniture around your room to help you navigate.

 Find out more about this book:You: Staying Young: The Owner's Manual for Extending Your Warranty